 - Don’t worry if you decide your children are not ready to ski, it won’t spoil your own enjoyment.
 Most resorts have absolutely amazing childcare creches where your kids can enjoy indoor and outdoor fun while you’re out on the slopes.

 To answer my question above, would I be a better skier today if I’d started when I was 4 or 5?
 Well, not necessarily.
 The age at which children start to ski makes very little, if any, difference to how they ski as adults.
 The most important factor seems to be whether or not they enjoyed their first experience of skiing.
 And that depends on you much more than it does on them!
+Check out this post for tips on what to wear skiing!

 Paul and Carol blog with their boys over at Family Makes where you can find lots more posts about skiing, as well as making things and making memories on various travels both home and abroad.